 Project Overview

+80-100 Word Objectives Overview:

 The output from one of NASA’s many “A-Train” satellites, CALIPSO, is an image depicting aerosols (sulfates, smoke, burning biomass, etc.), taken in cross-sections of the Earth’s atmosphere.
 Visualization of CALIPSO (VOCAL) is software that visualizes these images and enables easy inspection and annotation of regions-of-interest in each image by means of a user-controlled drawing toolbar.
 Any attributes for a region encompassed by a shape that the user draws on the image can be pushed to a backend database for the purposes of collaboration among scientists.

 Abstract:

 Atmospheric scientists analyze satellite data as part of their assessments of atmospheric health.
 One such satellite, the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO), outputs images of longitudinal cross-sections of the Earth’s atmosphere.
 Depending on the wavelength of light used in the observation, it is possible to detect the presence of various aerosols, (including x,y,z examples maybe?).
-The first instance of a visualizer for this data was written in an obscure, proprietary language, Interactive Data Language (IDL), making further modification of this tool virtually impossible.
-Since then, DEVELOP has produced new visualization software, Visualization of CALIPSO (VOCAL), written in Python.
-As of the completion of the previous term, in addition to displaying CALIPSO images, the team added the ability for the user to “select” regions of interest by drawing shapes and assigning attributes to them.
+The first instance of a visualizer for this data was written in an obscure, proprietary language—Interactive Data Language (IDL)—making further modification of this tool very difficult.
+Since then, DEVELOP has produced new visualization software, Visualization of CALIPSO (VOCAL), written in Python, which in addition to displaying CALIPSO images, provides the added the ability for the user to “select” regions of interest by drawing shapes and assigning attributes to them.
 This information can subsequently be pushed to a backend database for the purposes of sharing and collaboration.
 However, the tool still needed to be enriched with other features (such as?
 TBD soon…) and have cross-platform compatibility.
 Consequently, we have [what did we finally end up getting done], and streamlined installation of the software on the Windows and Mac operating systems.
 These updates have allowed VOCAL’s usability to be greatly improved.

 Community Concerns: